Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Prepare some saline solution, two (2) clean pieces of cloth, two (2) deep containers or bowls, as well as an eyedropper or a new syringe.

-Place your dog in a comfortable position where you can easily access the affected eye.
+Place your dog in a comfortable position where you can easily access the distressed eye.
 Make sure both of your arms have ample space to move around.
 Remember not to take hold of his head too tight so he won’t wiggle as much.

 Divide the saline solution into two (2) portions and pour a single portion into each container or bowl.
 Dip a piece of cloth into the saline solution and gently wipe the areas around the eyes to get rid of any unwanted crust, dirt, or fur.